25 Guatemalan Slang Terms to Help You Sound Like a Local

 You’ll likely see appetizer-like boquitas advertised at restaurants or things like chips and nuts for sale at the small convenience stores.

-Necesito ir a la tienda para comprar boquitas.
-(I need to go to the store to buy snacks.)
+Necesito ir a la tienda para comprar boquitas. — I need to go to the store to buy snacks.

-14. Canche
+14. Canche — Blondie

 This refers to someone who is blonde and is often used as a term of endearment.
+In standard Spanish, this would be rubio/rubia.

-15. Charnel
+15. Charnel — Car

 This is a slang term for a car.

-16. Chivas
+16. Chivas — Stuff

 Chivas means all your things or “stuff.”

-17. Camioneta
+17. Camioneta — Chicken bus

 While we know that chicken buses are all over Guatemala and they’re often referred to as burras, you may also hear them be called camionetas.

-Esa camioneta es muy bonita.
-(That chicken bus is really cute.)
+Esa camioneta es muy bonita. — That chicken bus is really cute.

-18. Brocha
+18. Brocha — Bus attendant

-Now that you know that chicken buses have multiple names, it’s good to know what the attendees are called.
+Now that you know that chicken buses have multiple names, it’s good to know what the bus attendees are called.

 A brocha will collect money, call out the next stops and do anything else that needs to be done on the bus.

-19. Sho
+19. Sho — Hey, shut up

 This doesn’t really have a direct translation but is used in informal situations to tell someone to shut up or grab their attention.